NoMan2000/rails_apps/flixter/README.md

 # What this app is.

-A demo app allowing a teacher to create a lesson plan and courses, and for students to be able to see the courses.
+A demo app allowing a teacher to create a lesson plan and courses, upload images, login, and for students to be able to see the courses that they sign up for.